ringcentral/ringcentral-embeddable/docs/third-party-service-in-widget.md

 }, '*');
 ```

-After registered, you can get a `Log to TestService` in calls page, and `Auto Log` setting in setting page
+After registered, you can get a `Log to TestService` in calls page, and `Auto log calls` setting in setting page

 ![calllogbutton](https://user-images.githubusercontent.com/7036536/48827686-d1814a00-eda8-11e8-81e4-2b48b1df2bcc.png)